-But in this new world of working from home, even if you do have a guest room, it’s likely serving double or triple duty these days.
+But in this new world of working from home, even if you have a guest room, it’s likely to serve double or triple duty.

-So when one of my best friends, Neen, told me she was flying in for a quick, less than 24 hour trip to visit me and the girls (her goddaughters) I thought it would be the perfect opportunity to figure out what to do with guests other than throwing one of the kids out of their room for the night.
+I shared this last year when one of my best friends, Neen, told me she was flying in for a quick, less than 24-hour trip to visit me and the girls (her goddaughters).

-Since I spent a ton of time researching (and sending back) so many items, until I created a space and system that we can use anytime we get to host someone, I thought I’d share what I came up with here.
+I spent a ton of time researching (and sending back) so many items until I created a space and system we can use anytime we get to host someone; so I wanted to share what I came up with here.

-Yes, this post is a little different than what I usually do, don’t panic, I’m not changing course, but your home can be Well Dressed too, right?
+And, yes, this post is a little different than what I usually do, don’t panic, I’m not changing course, but your home can be Well Dressed, too, right?